I’m going to cut right to the chase.

 The first thing you need to know about shared hosting is how the web hosting companies make money with it.
 The reason shared hosting is so cheap is they jam as many sites as they can possibly fit into one server and have it share resources.

-The result is your site bogs down.
+The result is your website bogs down, and loads slowly.

 When customers come to your site, it takes way more than three seconds to load the page.
 Sometimes it takes 6 to 10 seconds, or longer, to load your e-commerce site on your current shared hosting.